Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 and interact with them.
 According to the [World Health Organization's study in 2023](https://www.who.int/news-room/fact-sheets/detail/disability-and-health), roughly 16% of the world's population, or about 1.6 billion people experience significant disability.
-This essentially means we have to do better by way of building usable software for these people, and this starts with concerted efforts towards accessibility.
+For software to be usable for people with disabilities, concerted efforts towards accessibility have to be made.
+The more accessible a website is, the more people have a chance to use it.

 ## Starting Point